DigitalPublishingToolkit/Money-Lab-Reader/docs/5_1-Maurer-Swartz.md

 developed from the automatic teller machine (ATM) networks built by the banks to make it easier and cheaper to get money to account holders.[^9]

-Payments innovators come from another place.
+Payment innovators come from another place.
 Many of them come from the Wild West – at least as far as the American continent is concerned – the information technology, start-up culture, and venture capital associated with the northern part of the State of California: gold rush territory.